What is the result of crossing over during meiosis? | Channels for Pearson+

 1

-Understand that crossing over occurs during prophase I of meiosis, where homologous chromosomes pair up and exchange segments of genetic material.
+Understand that meiosis is a type of cell division that reduces the chromosome number by half, resulting in the production of gametes (sperm and eggs).

-Recognize that this exchange of genetic material between homologous chromosomes results in new combinations of alleles, which increases genetic diversity.
+Recognize that crossing over is a process that occurs during prophase I of meiosis, where homologous chromosomes exchange genetic material.

-Note that the primary purpose of meiosis is to produce gametes (sperm and eggs) with half the number of chromosomes, not to produce ATP or identical daughter cells.
+Acknowledge that this exchange of genetic material between homologous chromosomes leads to new combinations of alleles, which increases genetic diversity.

-Identify that the increased genetic variation due to crossing over is crucial for evolution and adaptation, as it contributes to the genetic differences among offspring.
+Realize that increased genetic variation in gametes is crucial for evolution and adaptation, as it provides a wider range of traits for natural selection to act upon.

-Conclude that the correct result of crossing over during meiosis is increased genetic variation in gametes, which is essential for the diversity of traits in a population.
+Conclude that the result of crossing over during meiosis is increased genetic variation in gametes, which is essential for the diversity of offspring.

 Watch next